Quantum Limits of Exoplanet Detection and Localization: Introduction

-We then compare the classical information-theoretic performance of three state-of-the-art direct-imaging coronagraphs against these quantum information bounds specified for a telescope with a circular aperture.
-The direct-imaging coronagraphs considered are: \textbf{(1)} the Phase-Induced Amplitude Apodization Complex Mask Coronagraph (PIAACMC), \textbf{(2)} the Vortex Coronagraph (VC), and \textbf{(3)} the Perfect Coronagraph (PC).
-We find that the PIAACMC and the VC approach the quantum bounds when star-planet separations are large relative to the diffraction limit, but they diverge from the bounds as the star-planet separation decreases below the diffraction limit.
-Meanwhile, we prove that the PC fully saturates the quantum bounds at all star-planet separations in the limit of high-contrast.
-We also consider a spatial mode demultiplexing (SPADE) system that measures modal projections of the incident optical field to offer a counterpoint to direct-imaging methods.
-We show that SPADE also saturates the quantum information bounds, drawing further attention to the promise of mode-sorting solutions for future flagship space-based telescope missions such as NASA's LUVOIR \cite{LUVOIR_finalreport}, HabEx \cite{HABEX_finalreport}, and HWO concepts.
-Hybridizing direct-imaging coronagraphs with programmable spatial mode-sorters (implemented on photonic chips or in free-space) may enable access to sub-diffraction star-planet separations and provide an integrated platform for wavefront error correction \cite{Desai:2023_PIC_Coronagraphs}.
-Additionally, we leverage the SPADE system as a pedagogical tool for understanding the performance discrepancies between the PIAACMC, VC, and PC.
+Our second objective is to formulate a general quantum model of coronagraphs.
+Taking inspiration from classical models \cite{Guyon:2006,Belikov:2021}, we define coronagraphs in the quantum setting as pure loss multi-mode bosonic channels followed by a direct imaging measurement.
+Using this model, we compare the information-theoretic performance of three state-of-the-art instruments: \begin{enumerate} \item Phase-Induced Amplitude Apodization Complex Mask Coronagraph (PIAACMC) \item Vortex Coronagraph (VC) \item Perfect Coronagraph (PC) \end{enumerate} We find that the PIAACMC and the VC approach the quantum information bounds when star-planet separations are large relative to the diffraction limit, but they diverge from the bounds as the star-planet separation decreases below the diffraction limit.
+In comparison, we prove that the PC fully saturates the quantum bounds for all star-planet separations at extreme star-planet contrasts.
+As an alternative to direct imaging coronagraphs, we also consider spatial mode demultiplexing (SPADE) which measures modal projections of the incident optical field.
+SPADE is also known to saturate all of the quantum information bounds \cite{Huang:2021,Grace:2022,Rehacek:2017}, demonstrating the promise of mode-sorting solutions for future flagship space-telescopes such as NASA's LUVOIR, HabEx, and HWO concepts \cite{Xin:2022,Xin:2023_PhotonicLanternCoronagraphExperiment,Kim:2024_CoherentImaging_w_PL,Desai:2023_PIC_Coronagraphs,Eikenberry:2024_PhotonicImager,Sirbu:2024,Feinberg:2024_HWO}.

-The mathematical expressions for the quantum information limits of exoplanet detection and localization admit very natural interpretations that reinforce a long-held intuition of the coronagraphy community: exclusive rejection/isolation of the telescope's fundamental optical mode is critical to realizing any optimal measurement strategy.
-Moreover, the quantum bounds indicate that accessible information persists into deeply sub-diffraction star-planet separations where population models predict an abundance of potential exoplanets.
-This provides an encouraging and practically-relevant incentive for developing quantum-optimal coronagraphs.
+Remarkably, the mathematical expressions for the quantum information bounds on exoplanet detection and localization admit intuitive interpretations, revealing that \textit{exclusive} isolation/rejection of the telescope's fundamental optical mode is critical to realizing an optimal measurement strategy.
+The quantum bounds also indicate that accessible information persists into deep sub-diffraction star-planet separations, where current observational models predict an abundance of potential exoplanets \cite{Lagrange:2023_Radial,Fernandes:2019_GiantExoplanetOccurrence,Chen:2017,Ning:2018}.
+We hope that these results inspire the development of realizable quantum-optimal coronagraphs.